What Are Track Marks?

 Drug abusers often try to hide these marks by wearing long sleeves (even in warm weather) or even by getting tattoos over the injection site.

 Track marks don’t necessarily go away once you’ve stopped abusing drugs.
-Medscape cites a study which found that 53 percent of former IV drug abusers had visible scars after five years.
+Medscape cites a study that found that 53 percent of former IV drug abusers had visible scars after five years.
 This isn’t the only serious concern associated with IV drug injection.

 Ready to make a change?